Blankenheim, North Rhine-Westphalia: Geography

 Blankenheim is located in the Eifel hills, approximately 27 km south-west of Euskirchen.
 The river Ahr has its source in the centre of Blankenheim, in the cellar of a half timbered house.

 History

 In the year 721, Blankenheim is mentioned for the first time as "Blancio" in a document.
 Today, the municipality is called in Eifel dialect as "Blangem" and has got a long carnival tradition.

+Politics

+The current mayor of Blankenheim is Jennifer Meuren, an Independent, who has been serving as mayor since 2020.
+In the 2025 local elections she was the only candidate and was reelected with 86.7 % of the vote.

+City council

+After the 2025 local elections, the Blankenheim city council is composed as follows: